VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Limitations

 \section{Limitations}

 Despite its scope and level of automation, \method has several limitations.
 First, we do not perform rigorous cross-lingual claim deduplication.
-As a result, semantically equivalent claims may appear multiple times across languages, particularly when fact-checking organizations publish parallel versions of the same claim (e.g., AFP).
-While this reflects real-world dissemination, it may introduce redundancy within splits.
+While the share of duplicates in the release data appears to be very low (App.~\ref{app:duplicate_analysis}), semantically equivalent claims appear across languages, particularly when fact-checking organizations publish parallel versions of the same claim (e.g., AFP).
+While this reflects real-world dissemination, it introduces a minor redundancy within splits.
+Future \method iterations should introduce textual and visual claim deduplication for sampling.

 Second, although rectified claims are generated using targeted prompting and automated validation, their linguistic style is not always optimal.
 Some rectified claims may remain verbose or insufficiently natural, which could expose exploitable shortcuts for inference.
+While analysis shows no noticeable advantage on rectified claims (App.~\ref{app:stylistic_shortcuts}), explicit prompting or finetuning strategies might still exploit shortcuts.

 Third, \method is designed around current modalities, platforms, and publication practices.
-Potential paradigmatic shifts—such as increased prevalence of audio-only content, emergence of new communication platforms, restrictions on media download, or the discontinuation of fact-checking infrastructures (e.g., ClaimReview by Google or Data Commons)—could impair future data collection.
-While the pipeline has operated reliably for data from the past six years, its long-term robustness cannot be guaranteed.
+Potential paradigmatic shifts—such as increased prevalence of audio-only content, emergence of new communication platforms, restrictions on media download, or the discontinuation of fact-checking infrastructures, e.g., ClaimReview by Google or Data Commons or fact-checking organizations themselves—could impair future data collection.
+While the pipeline has operated reliably for data from the past six years and successfully demonstrated its extension in Q1 2026, its long-term robustness cannot be guaranteed.

 Finally, although fully automated, the construction of \method incurs non-trivial API and computational costs.
-Processing the full benchmark required approximately \$$14.9$\,K in total, corresponding to about \$$600$ per quarter split.
-Additionally, hosting \llama in-house required roughly $2.7$\,K GPU hours on $8$ NVIDIA H100 GPUs, which may limit reproducibility for resource-constrained labs.
+Creating the full benchmark required approximately \$$16.5$\,K so far, corresponding to about \$$660$ per quarter split.
+Additionally, hosting \llama in-house required roughly $2.9$\,K GPU hours on $8$ NVIDIA H100 GPUs, i.e., about $116$\,h per quarter.
+Note that these costs do not affect users of \method, which is freely available at \href{https://veritas.mai.informatik.tu-darmstadt.de/}{veritas.mai.informatik.tu-darmstadt.de}.